oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

-So at a high level, the "Tiling Agents problem" is just: make sure that a machine following a safety rule is allowed (by that rule) to make any agent, and delegate any powers to it, which might help achieve its purpose, in any situation and manner for which we (hypothetical watching humans) can prove would be safe (or "feel like we ought to be able to prove safe", since part of the problem is just making sure we actually *can* prove that, in situations where we "obviously should be able to").
+So at a high level, the "Tiling Agents problem" is just: make sure that a machine following a safety rule is allowed (by that rule) to make any agent, and delegate any powers to it, which might help achieve its purpose, in any situation and manner which we (hypothetical watching humans) can prove would be safe (or "feel like we ought to be able to prove safe", since part of the problem is just making sure we actually *can* prove that, in situations where we "obviously should be able to").